DV

 What is the difference between PLTR and PLTU?

-PLTR (Palantir Technologies Inc.) tracks — with an income strategy, while PLTU (Direxion Daily PLTR Bull 2X Shares) tracks PLTR with a leverage approach.
+PLTR (Palantir Technologies Inc.) is a stock, while PLTU (Direxion Daily PLTR Bull 2X Shares) tracks Palantir (PLTR) with a leverage approach.
 They are issued by — and Direxion respectively.

 Can I hold both PLTR and PLTU?